CotardSyndrome/CompleteSuicideManual-En/English/chapter_3.md

 Most people who commit suicide by jumping off buildings or cliffs do not scream or shout loudly, probably for this reason.
 A person who fell said: "I really want to emphasize that falling from a height is the most painless way to die."
 Another person who fell even said: "It was a perfect death, there was no pain at all, and it was much more painful than an injection."
 Therefore, it can be said that there is no pain in committing suicide by jumping off a building or a cliff.
 Of course, there are exceptions.

-## The girl who cried and died crying "It hurts!
+## The girl who died crying "It hurts!
 It hurts!"

 ![Figure 1: The relationship between height and velocity when hitting the ground.](img/3_1.png)